Offset printing: what is it? What makes it better than digital printing? Read on to find out!

-Offset lithography printing is one of the most common ways of creating printed materials and is a process used by both web (whereby printing is carried out on a single, continuous sheet of paper fed from a large roll and then cut into individual sheets of desired sizes) and sheet-fed (the printing is carried out on single sheets of paper as they are fed to the press one at a time) printing machines.
-The technology is radically different to that of digital printing presses, an explanation of which will follow in a future blog.
+The process of offset lithography printing is one of the most common methods of producing printed materials, used both by web (in which a continuous sheet of paper is fed to the press and then cut into individual sheets of a desired size) and sheet-fed machines (where single sheets of paper are fed to the press one at a time).
+In a future blog, we will explain how this technology differs from that of digital printing presses.

 The technical bit…..printing the ink onto the paper

-All up to date offset printing plants have a pre-press studio that utilises a computer-to-plate system that outputs the image from the artwork directly onto aluminium printing plates.
-These printing plates are imaged using a laser which burns the image directly onto the specially treated plates.
+In most modern offset printing plants, the pre-press studio utilises a computer-to-plate system that outputs the image of the artwork directly onto aluminium printing plates.
+Images are burned directly onto the specially treated plates using a laser.

-It also prolongs the life of the plates and what’s more, the rubber is flexible and conforms willingly to the print surface, which allows the process to work well on non-smooth surfaces such as newsprint paper.
+Rubber also extends the life of the plates and, what’s more, conforms readily to the print surface, so it can be used on non-smooth surfaces such as newsprint.

-A typical print job is printed using the 4 process colours CYMK: Cyan (blue), Yellow, Magenta and Black.
-Small dots of the four inks are placed in precise patterns that convince our eyes that we are in fact looking at a wide range of colours.
-It is for this reason that offset printing is often referred to as 4-colour process or 4-colour printing.
+Typical print jobs are printed in CMYK: Cyan (blue), Magenta, Yellow and Black.
+Each of the four inks is placed in precise patterns that make it seem as if we are viewing a wide range of colours.
+As a result, offset printing is also referred to as four-colour printing or four-colour process printing.

-Some of our suppliers (both sheet-fed and web) have equipment that has additional printing units so that they can print premixed additional special colours such as Gold and Silver or fluorescents for customers requiring extra colour options.
-This is referred to as ‘spot colours’ and allows a breadth of differing colours outside the usual colour range.
+The sheet-fed and web-fed equipment of some of our suppliers has additional printing units, allowing them to add special colours such as gold and silver or fluorescents for customers who require extra colour options.
+This is known as ‘spot colours’ and allows for a wide variety of colours that are not normally available.

-As with traditional offset printing, each colour needs its own plate and in the case of modern web offset (or perfecting printing presses), each side of the paper sheet also requires a plate, so that the paper is printed on both sides of the sheet at the same time.
+As with traditional offset printing, each colour needs its own plate, and for web offset printing (or perfecting printing presses), each side of the paper needs its own plate, so that both sides of the sheet can be printed simultaneously.

 The last stages….

-With all that ink and water being applied, the paper is naturally slightly wet and runs a risk of smudging.
-So, to counter this issue, the web presses pass the paper through a gas fired oven which runs at 350 to 400 degrees Fahrenheit (or 176 to 206 degrees Celsius).
+With so much ink and water being applied, the paper is naturally slightly wet and is prone to smudging.
+In order to address this problem, the web presses pass the paper through a gas-fired oven that runs at 350 to 400 degrees Fahrenheit (or 176 to 206 degrees Celsius).

-Sheet-fed presses differ in this instance as they use oxidising inks so the paper is air-dried.
-The reason behind this difference is that web-presses require a quicker drying process because the paper is folded in section inline ready for binding.
+The difference here is that sheet-fed presses use oxidising inks so the paper is air-dried.
+This is because web-presses require a faster drying process since the paper is folded in section inline before binding.
 Sheet fed presses are folded off-line and can afford the additional drying time.

 Advantages of Offset Printing

-- Consistent Image Quality: Vivid, precise colours with clear typefaces and fine detailed photographs.
+- Consistent Image Quality: Vibrant colours, clear typefaces, and fine detail.

-- Variety of Print runs: This process is ideal for small, medium or high-volume jobs.
+- Variety of Print runs: This process is suitable for small, medium, and large-volume jobs.

-- Economies of scale: The more you print, the less you pay per item.
-As most of the cost is in the setup) and extra quantities have a nominal cost per sheet for the paper and ink.
+- Economies of scale: Printing more reduces the price per unit.
+Setup costs account for most of the cost and extra quantities are charged a nominal fee per sheet for paper and ink.

 - (cyan C yellow Y magenta M black K) is a typical printing process.

-- Printed on many grades of paper, from Newsprint up to triple coated Gloss and most grades in between.
+- Printed on many grades of paper, from Newsprint up to triple coated gloss and most things in between.

-- Machine dependant, printing can be on paper as light as 39gsm or as heavy as 1000 micron.
+- Printing can be done on paper as light as 39gsm or as heavy as 1000 microns, depending on the machine.

 For free advice about your printing projects or to ask for a quote please email Simon@magazineprintingcompany.com or call us on 01323 419701